 There are many organizations working with “at-risk” individuals and their families.
 At Areivim, our staff, in addition to having excellent people skills and instincts, are structured and methodical people.
 We help people with our hearts but also with our minds.
 We create programs for those who need them but we also consider our ability to financially and otherwise sustain those programs.

 We have earned a reputation based on our 20+ years of working with Klal Yisroel, that our alumni aren’t just less unhealthy.
-They are average and often above average healthy adults, husbands, and community members.
-Areivim’s approach, knowledge of human nature, and ongoing support create unmatched success in individuals we touch, their families, and their future generations.
+They are above average, healthy adults, husbands, and community members.
+Areivim’s approach, knowledge of human nature, and ongoing support create unmatched success in the individuals we touch, their families, and their future generations.

-Around five years ago, I realized that the commonly accepted approach to mentoring “kids-at-risk” was not only insufficient to help teenagers grow, but it actually decreased their chances for long-term success.
+Around five years ago, We realized that the commonly accepted approach to mentoring “kids-at-risk” was not only insufficient to help teenagers grow, but it actually decreased their chances for long-term success.

-I understand that this is a serious accusation.
-Allow me to explain.
 The accepted mentoring approach is to help teenagers become less angry, mediate between parents and child, between student and school.
-In order to win their trust, and because of a fear that they may deteriorate even further, most mentors place the teen in a bubble: a life where there is little punishment, if any; a life which rewards them for basic achievements and won’t punish them for the most selfish acts.
+In order to win their trust, and because of a fear that they may deteriorate even further, most mentors place the teen in a bubble: a life where there is little punishment if any; a life which rewards them for basic achievements and won’t punish them for the most selfish acts.

 He is unprepared for marriage.
 Once married, he’s outside of his bubble.
 For the first time he’s expected to do what he doesn’t want to do; he is criticized for doing something wrong; he is not lavished with praise for doing something right.
 Often, his wife is his mirror image.
 Each expects to be treated as the other wants from them.